Projects per year

 I took on the role of Head of SRUC’s Hill & Mountain Research Centre in 2013.
 Much of the Centre’s research is focused around SRUC’s Kirkton & Auchtertyre Research farms, near Crianlarich, which we are developing to be a platform for agricultural, environmental and agro-forestry research and demonstration.

-I took on the role of Head of the Department of Integrated Land Management in SRUC’s South & West Faculty in 2019.
-This Department brings together research, education and consultancy expertise with an aspiration of ensuring that land-based sector students – irrespective of the primary focus of their qualification – will obtain a much better understanding of the constraints and opportunities facing other land use sectors.
+I was Head of the Department of Integrated Land Management in SRUC’s South & West Faculty between 2019 and 2025.
+This Department brought together research and education expertise with an aspiration of ensuring that land-based sector students – irrespective of the primary focus of their qualification – obtained a much better understanding of the constraints and opportunities facing other land use sectors.

 At a wider European level, I am involved in a range of research and demonstration projects investigating the economic, social and environmental resilience of upland livestock systems and seeking to understand the trade-offs associated with changes to those systems.